jimmygizmo/linkspeed/README.md

 - PostGIS PostgreSQL DB Server in a PostGIS container
 - Jupyter Notebook Server in a Python container

-#### NOTE: Database and tables are automatically created upon first startup and persisted by Docker. initial data must be loaded separately at this time but data seeding may soon be automated.

     docker compose up

-NOTE: Data-seeding is automatic but takes 4-5 minutes.
-Please wait 4-5 minutes before using the API upon first startup.
-On subsequent startups of the stack, you can use the API immediately.
+IMPORTANT: Data-seeding is automatic but takes 3-4 minutes.
+Upon FIRST STARTUP only, watch the log for status on data loading.
+You will see "✅ Links loaded" and then "✅ SpeedRecords loaded".
+You can then use the API.

 ---------------------------------------------------------------------------